 - Heat slowly.
 Bring to a boil and then reduce heat to simmer for at least six hours.
 Remove scum as it arises.

 - Cook slow and at low heat.
 Chicken bones can cook for 24 hours.
 Beef bones can cook for 48 hours.
 A low and slow cook time is necessary in order to fully extract the nutrients in and around the bone.

 - You can also add in vegetables, such as onions, garlic, carrots and celery, for added nutrient value.

-After cooking, the broth will cool and a layer of fat will harden on top.
+After cooking in the slow cooker, the broth will cool and a layer of fat will harden on top.
 This layer protects the broth beneath.
 Discard this layer only when you are about to eat the broth.

 Remember, bone broth is rich in minerals that support the immune system and contains healing compounds like collagen, glutamine, glycine and proline.
 The best part is you can make broth right at home and take advantage of bone broth health benefits.

 The collagen in bone broth heals your gut lining and reduces intestinal inflammation.
 In addition, collagen supports healthy skin and can reduce the appearance of cellulite.
 Also, the glycine in bone broth can detoxify your cells from chemicals and improve brain function.

 How much bone broth should you drink per day?
 I recommend consuming eight ounces one to two times daily as a bone broth soup, a plain beverage or doing a bone broth fast to get all these wonderful bone broth benefits.
 I typically drink eight ounces upon waking every morning and recommend drinking bone broth daily.